Cldiaz/comp2068-lesson9/README.md

-# COMP2068-MongoDemo
+# COMP2068-MongoDemo with Sengrid

-A MongoDB Demo Project for COMP2068 @ Georgian College
+Using sengrid to send emails